-Most old C-22s came from the factory with a simple loop of line between the mainsail clew and an eye strap at the end of the boom similar to the picture below.
+Most first generation C-22s and similar sailboats came from the factory with a simple loop of line between the mainsail clew and an eye strap at the end of the boom similar to the picture below.
 It holds the sail in place but that’s about all.
 You can’t easily trim it while sailing.
 If it’s loose enough to make connecting the clew easy, then it isn’t tight enough for moderate to heavy winds.
-If you take the time to cinch it up tight, you’ll have to untie it to take the sail off if you trailer like we do.
+If you take the time to cinch it up tight, you’ll have to untie it to take the sail off if you trailer sail.
 By then, the knot could be hard to loosen.

 Size does matter

 The challenge in this setup is to get the overall length of the outhaul as short as possible.
-There’s only about 10″ from the clew to the eye strap at the end of the boom.
-If the combination of hardware is too long when you tighten the outhaul, the blocks will meet in the middle before putting enough tension on the foot of the mainsail.
-To solve the challenge, I used the shortest shackles I could find and I also shortened the becket on the double block.
-The unmodified becket had two holes in it.
-I cut the becket off at the farthest holes, filed the ends smooth, and remounted the becket pin and spacer in the first hole set.
-This combination leaves just enough space to get good tension on the mainsail foot.
-Another option is to anchor the working end of the line on one of the sheaves of the block itself, like Chip Ford did but that will result in a four-part system.
+On a C-22, there’s only about 10″ from the mainsail clew to the eye strap at the end of the boom.
+If the combination of blocks and other hardware is too long when you tighten the outhaul, the blocks will meet in the middle before putting enough tension on the foot of the mainsail.
+To solve the challenge, use the shortest shackles you can find.
+You might also need to shorten the becket on the one double block.
+Another option is to attach the working end of the line around one of the sheaves of the block itself, but that will result in less mechanical advantage.

-To make it easy to use, the working end of the rig has a snap shackle for hooking to the clew.
-The standing end of the line is adjustable at a fairlead cleat forward on the port side of the boom.
+To make the outhaul as easy to attach as possible, add a snap shackle to the working end of the outhaul for hooking to the mainsail clew.
+Install the fairlead cleat on the same side of the boom as where the line exits the outhaul blocks (port side in the picture below).
 The fairlead keeps the line captured at the boom if it gets out of hand.
-A foot of slack on the end makes the rig easy to trim while under sail and to loosen while removing the sail when its time to head home.
+A foot of slack on the end makes the setup easy to trim while under sail and to loosen when removing the sail to head home.

-The two lines that you see hanging down from the aft end of the boom in these pictures are the working ends of the topping lift and jiffy reefing lines held out of the way for simplicity.
-I describe them both in other posts.
+The two lines that you see hanging down from the aft end of the boom in the pictures above are the working ends of the topping lift and jiffy reefing lines that I’ve installed on Summer Dance.
+They’re held out of the way in the pictures for simplicity.
+I describe them in Make Your Boom More Useful with a Topping Lift and Single Line Jiffy Reefing Made Easy, respectively.
 To see how all four systems (including the main sheet) fit on the boom, see the pictures below.

-This system requires only one block with a becket and the line runs through the clew grommet itself.
-The line isn’t as easy to pull as before but it’s still easy enough.
+In this system, the line runs through the clew grommet itself.
+The line isn’t as easy to trim as with multiple blocks, but it’s still easy enough.